There are a zillion sleep products made for babies… so how are you supposed to know what to register for and what to skip?

 By knowing what not to put in your baby registry, you get to start off with safe habits without ever knowing any different.

-Share this post with a friend or family member!
+Share this post with a friend or save it on Pinterest!

 Articles related to what not to register for